ocurrent/macos-infra/README-rsync.md

  let ( / ) = Filename.concat
 ```

-The Docker `FETCHER` does work but we don't have a [base-images](https://github.com/ocurrent/docker-base-images) equivalent to keep things up to date yet.
-To make a compatible Docker image you can run `docker build` with the following Dockerfile:
+The Docker `FETCHER` does work, but we don't have a [base-images](https://github.com/ocurrent/docker-base-images) equivalent to keep things up to date yet.
+To make a compatible Docker image, you can run `docker build` with the following Dockerfile:

 ```Dockerfile
 FROM scratch